mfozz/action-tracker/README.md

 -----------
 Are you tired of forgetting which actions you've taken during a round?
 As a DM, are you tired of mentally keeping track of all the actions every player made during a round PLUS all the actions your baddies made?
 As a player, do you just forget whether you've taken that bonus action?
 Then, this is the module for you.

-This module D&D 5e module adds action tracking buttons to the token HUD and the combat tracker.
+This module D&D 5e module adds action-tracking buttons to the token HUD and the combat tracker.
 Click the buttons in either location to signal that you've taken a specific action.

 **Feature List**